{

 How to map array to another array in typescript example

 • How to populate an array of objects from another array of objects.
+Sometimes, we receive an original array from an API, and we only want to display a specific part of that array.

 Here is an example, the output is the same across all methods